Lady of Elche: Contentions of forgery

+Throughout the 20th century, other similar iberian busts were discovered in the southeast of Spain, such as the Lady of Baza, the Lady of Caudete, the Lady of Guardamar or the Lady of Cerro de los Santos.

-In 2011, María Pilar de Luxán, the author of the 2005 study, analyzed microparticles within the back hole of the Dama de Elche utilizing electron microscopy and X-ray dispersive spectrometry.
+In 2011, María Pilar de Luxán, the author of the 2005 study, analyzed microparticles within the back hole of the Lady of Elche, utilizing electron microscopy and X-ray dispersive spectrometry.
 Luxán deduced that the particles belonged to the ashes of human bones and that they compared with those of the Iberian period.
 She concluded that the statue was used as a funerary urn in the Iberian period, thus guaranteeing its antiquity and confirming the hypothesis about its function.

-In 2017, Sonia Gutiérrez Llore, chair of the Department of Archaeology at the University of Alicante and director of the University's Institute of Investigation in Archaeology and Historical Heritage-INAPH, wrote about the many discrepancies in the narrative surrounding the sculpture's origin as it evolved into idealized, national symbol.
-“A story has been built around the Lady that has avoided the obvious uncertainties, if not true contradictions," Gutiérrez Llore said, "but that by dint of being transmitted to future generations has ended up becoming the dominant historical memory, considered truthful, traditional and unquestionable."
+In 2017, Sonia Gutiérrez Lloret, chair of the Department of Archaeology at the University of Alicante and director of the University's Institute of Investigation in Archaeology and Historical Heritage-INAPH, wrote about the many discrepancies in the narrative surrounding the sculpture's origin as it evolved into an idealized national symbol.
+"A story has been built around the Lady that has avoided the obvious uncertainties, if not true contradictions," Gutiérrez Llore said, "but that by dint of being transmitted to future generations has ended up becoming the dominant historical memory, considered truthful, traditional and unquestionable."

 In modern culture

+The Lady of Elche stands as a statue representing Phoenicia as one of the seafaring nations at the Alexander Hamilton Custom House facade.

 French artist James Tissot based figures in several of his turn-of-the-century paintings on the Lady of Elche.

-Dama de Elche was depicted on the 1948 1 Peseta banknote.

-The Dama de Elche makes an appearance in Part III of William Gaddis's 1955 novel The Recognitions, when the character Wyatt Gwyon examines a one peseta note and calls the engraving of the bust a "beautiful thing".

-A large prominent sculpture "La Dama Ibérica" based on The Dama de Elche and created by the Spanish sculptor Manolo Valdés in 2007 overlooks a major intersection in the downtown region of Valencia, Spain.
+A large prominent sculpture "La Dama Ibérica" based on the Lady of Elche and created by the Spanish sculptor Manolo Valdés in 2007 overlooks a major intersection in the downtown region of Valencia, Spain.

-In the 2022 Marvel Cinematic Universe film Thor: Love and Thunder, the Lady of Elche appears as one of the gods invited to Omnipotence City, played by Nicole Milinkovic.